- Business and Employment»

 - Register with search engines such as Google and Yahoo.

-- Publish an email based newsletter
+- Publish an email-based newsletter.

 Lastly, you need to register and declare your income with the Inland Revenue Board of Malaysia.

-UPDATE #1 (2nd Jan 2013): In January 2013, the Malaysian Inland Revenue Board issued guidelines on taxation for eCommerce in Malaysia.
-This document explain what are taxable for e-commerce income derived from inside and outside Malaysia and other tax treatment.
+This is the simplest of all the procedures, and I will not be detailing the steps here.
+The Malaysian Inland Revenue Board has guidelines on taxation for eCommerce.
+This document explains what is taxable for e-commerce income derived from inside and outside Malaysia and other scenarios.

-Start an Online Business Soon
+Why You Should Start an Online Business

 Open Your Business to a Bigger Market

-Some Tips on How to do Your Marketing
+Some Tips on Advertising Your Business

 © 2012 Mazlan